Effective counting of simple closed geodesics on hyperbolic surfaces: Linear structure of and

-Let $K$ be the compact set given by Theorem~\ref{thm:fast-return}.
-Then for every $q'\in K$, there is a graph $T'$ of saddle connections in $q'$ each of length bounded by $L_0=L_0(K)$ so that $S\setminus T'$ is a union of triangles.
-We will always assume $L_0>2.$ Increasing $L_0$, if necessary, we may and will assume that $L_0$ also bounds the lengths of saddle connections obtained by parallel transporting $T'$ to $q''\in\mathsf B_{0.1}(q')$ for all $q'\in K.$
+Let $K$ be the compact set given by Theorem~\ref{thm:fast-return}; let $r_0=\inf\{r(x): x\in K\}$, see~\eqref{eq:def-r(x)}.
+For every $q'\in K$, there is a graph $T'\subset S$ of saddle connections of $q'$ so that \begin{itemize} \item the $q'$ length of each of these saddle connections is bounded by $L_0=L_0(K)$, and \item $S\setminus T'$ is a union of triangles. \end{itemize} We will always assume that $L_0>2$.
+Increasing $L_0$, if necessary, we will also assume that $L_0$ bounds the lengths of saddle connections obtained by parallel transporting $T'$ to $q''\in\mathsf B_{r_0}(q')$ for all $q'\in K$.